microsoft/onnxruntime/BUILD.md

 **On Linux:**

 3. (optional) Install protobuf 3.6.1 from source code (cmake/external/protobuf).
 CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned ON.
 After the installation, you should have the 'protoc' executable in your PATH.
 It is recommended to run `ldconfig` to make sure protobuf libraries are found.
-4. If you installed your protobuf in a non standard location it would be helpful to set the following env var:`export CMAKE_ARGS="-DONNX_CUSTOM_PROTOC_EXECUTABLE=full path to protoc"` so ONNX build can find it.
-Also run `ldconfig <protobuf lib folder path>` so the linker can find protobuf libraries.
+4. If you installed your protobuf in a non standard location it would be helpful to set the following env var:`export CMAKE_ARGS="-DONNX_CUSTOM_PROTOC_EXECUTABLE=full path to protoc"` so ONNX build can find it, or you may add protoc command to your PATH env.
+Please also run `ldconfig <protobuf lib folder path>` so the linker can find protobuf libraries if the protobuf in a non standard location.

 5. (optional) Install onnx from source code (cmake/external/onnx)
     ```
+    cd cmake/external/onnx
     export ONNX_ML=1
     python3 setup.py bdist_wheel
     pip3 install --upgrade dist/*.whl